mickem/nscp/docs/docs/reference/windows/CheckEventLog.md

 **BUFFER_SIZE**

-The size of the buffer to use when getting messages this affects the speed and maximum size of messages you can recieve.
+The size of the buffer to use when getting messages this affects the speed and maximum size of messages you can receive.